MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 * There is a business requirement to stream data to the warehouse in near realtime

 I would consider **RedShift** when any of the following apply
-* I have a fairly constant and stable utilization profile that is well suited to pre-purchasing reserved instances for cost optimization
+* I have a fairly constant and stable utilisation profile that is well suited to pre-purchasing reserved instances for cost optimization
 * I want to to provide a unified data warehouse access layer comprised of federated AWS sources (e.g. operational RDS databases, S3) in order to build out native RedShift data marts

 **For most other use cases, I would favour Snowflake**.